-I have tackled the "absence of belief" issue on CARM already under the paper titled "I lack belief in God" and attempted to demonstrate in the paper that any atheist who openly states that he lacks belief in God, and in so doing negates proofs and/or evidences for God's existence, is in reality believing that there is no God since his actions reflect his belief system.
+I have tackled the "absence of belief" issue on CARM already under the paper titled, "I lack belief in God," and attempted to demonstrate in the paper that any atheist who openly states that he lacks belief in God and in so doing negates proofs and/or evidences for God's existence is in reality believing that there is no God since his actions reflect his belief system.
 If someone has a lack of belief in something, then his actions would be consistent with that.
-I lack belief in the existence of screaming blue ants from Venus; and because I lack belief in them, I do not try and defend the position that I lack belief in them, nor do I go around announcing to people that I lack belief in screaming blue ants from Venus.
-Unlike Mr. Bethrick, I am not trying to prove or substantiate a negative position or "non-position" about something.
-In other words, his actions speak louder than his words as he claims that he lacks belief in God, yet behaves as though he believes there is no god.
+I lack belief in the existence of screaming blue ants from Venus, and because I lack belief in them, I do not try to defend the position that I lack belief in them, nor do I go around announcing to people that I lack belief in screaming blue ants from Venus.
+Unlike Mr. Bethrick, I am not trying to prove or substantiate a negative position or "non position" about something.
+In other words, his actions speak louder than his words as he claims that he lacks belief in God yet behaves as though he believes there is no god.

 Slick then admits that "atheists can only say that there are no convincing evidences for God so far presented."
 But if that's the case, then what precisely is Slick's fuss?
 If a particular non-believer holds that the "evidences for God" are not convincing, does Slick think that the non-believer should believe anyway?
 If a person is honest to himself and finds, after reviewing arguments and "evidences" proposed on behalf of proving one's god-belief, that those arguments and "evidences" are insufficient to convince him, he will acknowledge that believing the claim that there is a god would be irrational.